-Computing environments that include the ability to use USB devices offer users a method of connecting a virtual machine to external storage equipment.
+The ability to use local resources during Hyper-V or VMware ESX, connecting a virtual machine to external storage equipment is critical for many hypervisor users.
 It can be very convenient to connect Hyper-V to a USB drive to create backups.

-Employ software to enable USB passthrough of USB devices from the Hyper-V physical host to the guest virtual machines.
+A purpose-built software solution is the most convenient way to enable USB passthrough of USB devices from the Hyper-V or VMware workstation to the guest virtual machines.

-USB Redirector is a software application that enables you to access USB drives on your Hyper-V virtual guests’ machines.
-It allows you to connect to USB drives attached to a Hyper-V host.
-The software also lets you access any network-attached USB device from a physical or virtual machine.
+USB Redirector is an advanced software application that enables you to access USB drives on your Hyper-V virtual guests’ machines.
+It allows you to connect to USB drives attached to a Hyper-V host via RDP on all popular operating systems, i.a., Windows and Linux.
+The software also lets you access any network-attached USB over Ethernet from a physical or virtual machine.